aurumz-rgb/Critiplot/README.md

-# Front-end for the Critiplot.
+# Front-end for the Critiplot

 ---